redkite-labs/RedKiteCms/docs/plugins/themes/startbootstrap-agency-theme.md

 ![Agency theme handled by RedKite CMS](/upload/assets/redkite-labs.com/production/media/agency-1.jpg)

+## Get the theme
+This theme is included into the **redkitecms-plugins** library which is already bundled with RedKite CMS 2 since alpha 3 release.
+It is installed using composer, so add the library to your **composer.json** as follows:

+    "require": {
+       [...]
+       "redkite-labs/redkitecms-plugins": "@dev",
+    }

+To get the library just run:

+    php composer.phar update

 ## Usage
 - Open the Control Panel
 - Click on the "Dashboard" button and then go to "Themes" section